tomwassenberg/certbot-ocsp-fetcher/README.md

 its renewals.
 Be aware that in Certbot <0.10.0, hooks were [not saved] in the renewal configuration of a certificate.

+**Note:** If there is an OCSP staple with the target name already existing in the output directory which doesn't expire within two days, a new OCSP response will **not** be fetched.

 ### CLI parameters
 - `-c, --certbot-dir`\
   Specify the configuration directory of the Certbot instance, that is used to process the certificates.
 When not passed, this defaults to `/etc/letsencrypt`.\
   Note that this doesn't apply when the script is used as a Certbot hook, since the path to Certbot and the certificate is inferred from the call that Certbot makes.